DTD (TV station)

-DTD, also known as 10 Darwin, is a digital television station in Darwin, Northern Territory.
-It is jointly owned by Nine Entertainment (owner of Nine Darwin) and Southern Cross Austereo (owner of Seven Darwin) and operates under the company name Darwin Digital Television.
+DTD is a digital television station in Darwin, Northern Territory.
+It is jointly owned by Nine Entertainment (owner of Nine Darwin) and Seven West Media (owner of Seven Darwin) and operates under the company name Darwin Digital Television.

 History

-The licence to operate Darwin's third commercial television station was allocated to Darwin Digital Television Pty Ltd, a joint venture with the two existing commercial television broadcasting licensees in the Darwin area, Regional Television Pty Ltd (TND - Southern Cross Darwin) and Territory Television Pty Ltd (NTD - Nine Darwin) in early 2007.
+The licence to operate Darwin's third commercial television station was allocated to Darwin Digital Television Pty Ltd, a joint venture with the two existing commercial television broadcasting licensees in the Darwin area, Regional Television Pty Ltd (TND – Southern Cross Darwin) and Territory Television Pty Ltd (NTD – Nine Darwin) in early 2007.

 The channel was due to launch in late 2007 but was delayed until the channel started test transmitting a test pattern on 21 April 2008 at 6.00p.m.
 ACST The channel started transmitting television programs on 28 April 2008 as part of a testing period ahead of the official launch.

-Since April 2008, the station also carries 10 News First Melbourne bulletins from ATV-10, instead of the Brisbane and Sydney feeds, as well as a small amount of 10 Sport programming.
+Since April 2008, the station also carries 10 News Melbourne bulletins from ATV-10, instead of the Brisbane and Sydney feeds, as well as a small amount of 10 Sport programming.

 The station has carried a sole 10 affiliate, on relay from Melbourne instead of Brisbane or Sydney, despite time zone differences between Northern Territory and Victoria.

+The sale of Southern Cross Austereo's Seven-affiliated stations, alongside its stake in DTD, to Seven West Media was finalised in July 2025.

 Programming

-DTD rebroadcasts a direct feed of Brisbane's TVQ-10 instead of Sydney's TEN-10 or Melbourne's ATV-10 because of time zone differences between New South Wales/Victoria and the Northern Territory.
+DTD rebroadcasts a direct feed of Brisbane's TVQ-10 instead of Sydney's TEN-10 or Melbourne's ATV-10 because of time zone differences between New South Wales/Victoria and the Northern Territory, especially during the summer months.

-News and current affairs

-DTD simulcasts the weekday edition of 10 News First from TVQ-10 in Brisbane, along with the weekend edition from TEN-10 in Sydney.